Explaining excitable population dynamics in bark beetles: From life history to large, episodic outbreaks: Introduction

+Alternative explanations for stand-dependent dispersal have less support.
+One considers the fact that beetle infestations alter the forest microclimate \citep{bartos1989microclimate, amman1998silvicultural}.
+As stands are thinned, increased wind disrupts MPB aggregation pheromone plumes, and increased light may induce MPB to fly.
+However, the microclimate hypothesis is undermined by timing --- trees take 5-20 years to fall \citep{lewis2006rate, hansen2014forest} and 2--7 years to lose needles \citep{klutsch2009stand, audley2021dynamics}, while populations crash within 1--2 years (Fig.,\ref{fig:sample_time_series}).
+The inclusive fitness hypothesis suggests beetles refuse to consider medium-sized trees because large trees engender higher fitness, but this is unlikely given high dispersal mortality and positive fitness in medium trees (Fig.,\ref{fig:fitness_across_dbh}).

 Even though we cannot track individual beetle dispersal, there is robust evidence for stand-dependent dispersal.
-In addition to the previously discussed evidence, pheromone-trap experiments show substantially higher numbers of trapped beetles in thinned vs. unthinned stands \citep{bartos1989microclimate, schmitz1989effect}. \citet{salle2007interactions} have shown that beetles with low body weight had proportionally more lipids.
+In addition to the previously discussed evidence, trapping experiments have shown that far more beetles are caught in unthinned stands than thinned stands, regardless of whether pheromone traps \citep{bartos1989microclimate, schmitz1989effect}, or passive traps are used (Fig. \ref{fig:negron_trap}). \citet{salle2007interactions} have shown that beetles with low body weight had proportionally more lipids.
 Since beetles are more reactive to aggregation pheromones once lipids are depleted, this explicates a physiological mechanism by which beetles can escape depleted stands.
-Several modelling studies explicitly infer substantial stand-dependent dispersal\citep{powell2014phenology, powell2018differential, howe2021climate}.
-Other, more complicated models implicitly assume stand-dependent dispersal, and then show that the model generates realistic behavior (e.g., \citealp{powell2018differential, bone2014modeling, kautz2016dispersal}).
+Several modeling studies explicitly infer substantial stand-dependent dispersal\citep{powell2014phenology, powell2018differential, howe2021climate}.
+Other, more complicated models implicitly assume stand-dependent dispersal, and then show that this assumption leads to realistic population dynamics (e.g., \citealp{powell2018differential, bone2014modeling, kautz2016dispersal}).